CS 222: AI Agents and Simulations

 2. Download the required Python packages: pip install -r requirements.txt

-4. Run the platform locally: python app.py and navigate to the local URL shown in the terminal.
+4. Run the platform locally: python main.py and navigate to the local URL shown in the terminal.

 5. This assignment will ask you to take a lot of notes to inform your final writeup, so make sure you have a place to write things down!